 Water the tree regularly to keep the soil moist, as these trees are not drought-tolerant.
 Red Delicious apples are susceptible to apple scab and mildew.
 Be sure to treat with fungicides as necessary to keep your trees in top shape.
 Prune the tree as needed once or twice a year.

 A full-sized Red Delicious tree will bear fruit within 6-10 years.
 It blooms in late April or early May and bears fruit in September or October.
 It does require a cross-pollinator – a Gala tree or Granny Smith tree would be a good option.

 The Red Delicious is the parent apple of several popular modern varieties.
-The Fuji apple is the sweetest apple in the world, a cross between Red Delicious and Rawls Janet.
-The Empire apple is a cross between Red Delicious and McIntosh, and gaining popularity in the United States.
+The Fuji apple is the sweetest apple in the world, and is a cross between Red Delicious and Rawls Janet.
+The Empire apple is a cross between Red Delicious and McIntosh, and is quickly gaining popularity in the United States.

 There’s a legend about the name of Red Delicious.
 Some say that when Clarence Stark tasted the apple he said, “Delicious!”
 His exclamation of delight stuck as the name of the apple.
 Since the bright color became so important, eventually the apples were called Red Delicious.

 When the Red Delicious apples were discovered, it was as part of a contest to replace the Ben Davis apple.
-Ben Davis apples were the most sold apple before the late 1800s.
-However, people had begun to complain that Ben Davis apples didn’t taste very good.
+Ben Davis Apples were the most sold apple before the late 1800s.
+However, people had begun to complain that Ben Davis apples didn’t actually taste very good.
 The new apples were supposed to be a more tasty alternative.
-Ironically, now some think Red Delicious apples are bland!
-It may be that as the apples were bred for color, the flavor was left behind.
+Ironically, now some people think that Red Delicious apples are also bland!

 Red Delicious apples are the perfect addition to your fruit bowl.
 Next time you’re at the grocery store, pick up a Red Delicious (or several!) for old time’s sake.
 Even better, pick some fresh from your local orchard.